Oliverdron/2025-FYP-Orca/README.md

 │   └── lesion_masks/               # all lesion masks
 │
 ├── result/
-│   ├── model/                      # trained models of the baseline and extended setup(.pkl files)
+│   ├── models/                     # trained models of the baseline and extended setup(.pkl files)
 │   ├── probabilities_baseline.csv  # probabilities of the baseline setup
 │   ├── probabilities_extended.csv  # probabilities of the extended setup
-│   ├── result_baseline.csv         # results of the baseline setup
+│   ├── results_baseline.json       # results of the baseline setup
-│   ├── result_extended.csv         # results of the extended setup
+│   ├── results_extended.json       # results of the extended setup
 │   └── report.pdf                  # the report in PDF
 │
 ├── util/